ob-yekt/simpleskills/README.md

 - ⚔️ **Epic Progression**: Unlock powerful tools, armor, and bonuses as you level up.
 - 🏆 **Bragging Rights**: Compete on leaderboards and show off your skills!
 - 🛠 **Your World, Your Rules**: Fully customizable to craft the perfect experience for your server.
 - 🛠 **Singleplayer Support**: Prefer to play on your own?
-Toggle the skill HUD with H, rebind in options.
+Install **simpleskills** on your client.
+Toggle the skill HUD with TAB, move it around with J, rebind in options->controls->key binds.

 Ready to embark on a journey of mastery and glory?
 Let’s dive in!